Assessing (H)EFT theory errors by pitting EoM against Field Redefinitions: A Case Study

 For larger values of $\abb$ in Fig.~\ref{fig:4topxs}, the difference between the EoM-substituted and vanilla amplitudes becomes so pronounced that the theory error becomes greater than 50\%.
+The apparent saturation of this uncertainty at large $\abb$ is a numerical consequence of truncating the amplitude expansion at quadratic order and of the adopted uncertainty prescription, with the estimate being controlled by the highest retained powers of $\abb$ rather than signalling a physically stable regime.
+The error does not reflect a comparison between subsequent orders in $\abb$, which becomes large when the deviation from the SM is large.
+The latter is not reflected in the uncertainty associated with EoM vs. field redefinitions and should be considered as a separate and relevant quantity to establish perturbativity (we will briefly address this in the next section).
 Closer to the origin, a linear scaling in $\abb$ is still present but hidden beneath the sizeable uncertainties.
 Zooming in on small $\abb$ values reveals this linear regime, but for phenomenologically relevant values, the non-linear contributions dominate, highlighting the importance of accounting for higher-order effects in off-shell and rare processes such as four top quark production.

 To establish context with the kinematic features on which these constraints are built, and to quantify relations of constraints with power counting and perturbative unitarity, Fig.~\ref{fig:minv4t} illustrates the four-top invariant mass ($m_{4t}$) distribution for two benchmark values of $\abb$.
 These benchmark points were chosen as a rough estimate of the exclusion limits on $\abb$ from the LHC, and the HL-LHC bands shown in Fig.~\ref{fig:4topxs}.
 At low masses and small values of $\abb$, both truncations behave similarly.
 However, for larger values of $\abb$, the high-mass tail exhibits pronounced deviations when the full quadratic structure is included.
 These enhancements are expected and arise from the growing contribution of higher-derivative interactions at large momentum transfers.
 Such kinematic distortions offer a complementary handle on effective operators beyond total rate measurements, reinforcing the role of four-top production as a precision probe of extended Higgs dynamics, e.g. in differential analyses beyond total rate measurements.
 This, of course, depends on the limit of the coefficient, which a priori may violate power-counting or unitarity constraints.
 These warrant independent consideration, and we turn to these questions in the next section.